Tasoskz/Projects/README.md

 The purpose of this repository is to present my personal projects.
 I am happy that you see it.
 The description of each project exist in the relevant files.
+There is also a presentation, in Greek, that explains the signals and the code that have been generated. https://drive.google.com/drive/folders/1x8tob8wERn4ZL56TfMp2Mjq5n2xA8Ypu?usp=sharing